 Those wishing to take the Chairlift option must choose a start time from 9.00am onwards, as the Chairlift will not be open prior to 9.00am.

 Please note: the climb from the base to the summit is quite strenuous, so please consider purchasing a chairlift ticket if you are not at an adequate level of fitness.
-Those doing the full climb and who want to come down on the chairlift are not required to purchase a chairlift pass – this is complimentary.
+Those doing the full climb and who want to come down on the chairlift are required to purchase a chairlift ticket.

 How long do we spend at the top?